Canon 50D vs Panasonic LX100 II

 Studio photographers will appreciate that the Canon 50D (unlike the LX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 50D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 50D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and LX100 II can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic LX100 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Panasonic LX100 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.